 La Sal Mountains, Utah

-The La Sal Mountains are located in Southeastern Utah, right outside the sporting mecca of Moab.
-This range was originally named when the Spanish came through in the early 1500’s and they mistook the snow for salt.
-The La Sals are known for their groves of aspen, scrub oak and incredible views into Canyonlands National Park and the Four Corners area.
+The La Sal Mountains rise dramatically out of the desert, towering 9,000 feet above the surrounding canyonlands and the sporting mecca of Moab.
+The La Sals are known for their groves of aspen, rich amount of wildlife, high summits and incredible views overlooking Canyonlands and Arches National Parks and the Four Corners area.
 Hidden lakes dot the landscape.
-Peaks in the La Sals range from 10,000 to just under 13,000 feet and include Mt.
-Tukuhnikivatz, Mt.
-Mellinthin, Mt.
-Waas, Mt.
-Tomasaki and Haystack Mountain.
+Peaks in the La Sals range from 10,000 to just under 13,000 feet and include the highest peaks in Southern Utah.

 Canyon Country, Utah